astronomy/SPINspiral/trunk/mcmc_code/example/000_readme.txt

   This directory (./example/) contains an example Makefile and an example input file.
   These are supposed to be changed as the code changes, you can use them as reference to maintain your own files.

-  A test.
+  Todo:
+    - move datadir to mcmc.input to different input file (e.g. mcmc.local), because it
+      is system dependent
+    - add all 'true' values to mcmc.input